Machine Learning Systems: A Survey from a Data-Oriented Perspective: ML-based Systems Survey from DOA Principles Perspective

 \subsection{Data as a First Class Citizen}

-Figure~\ref{fig:data-first} shows the degree of adoption of the reviewed papers for the \textbf{data as a first-class citizen} principle.
-We found that all reviewed papers report \textit{data-driven} systems.
-This result is expected as we are reviewing ML-based systems that are \textit{data-driven} by nature.
-For example, Schumann et al.~\cite{schumann2012software} uses a Bayesian network for health monitoring of space vehicles (e.g., rovers), Sarabia-Jacome et al.~\cite{Sarabia2020} builds a DL model for fall detection using data that IoT devices collect from Ambient Assisted Living (AAL) environments, Junchen et al.~\cite{Junchen2017} proposes Pytheas as a data-driven approach that optimises the Quality of Experience (QoE) of applications based on network QoE metrics, Agarwal et al.~\cite{agarwal2016making} discusses deployment of an RL-based decision making system.
+Figure~\ref{fig:data-first} shows the extent to which the reviewed papers adopt the \textbf{data as a first-class citizen} principle.
+We found that all reviewed papers report \textit{data-driven} systems, which is an expected result because ML-based systems are \textit{data-driven} by nature.
+All the surveyed systems contain one or multiple learning models because they want to satisfy data needs such as identifying anomalies, optimising operations, automating processes, etc. These systems' performance depends on the data flowing through them, and they accomplish their functional requirements using diverse data-driven methods.
+For example, Schumann et al.~\cite{schumann2012software} use a Bayesian network for health monitoring of space vehicles (e.g., rovers), Sarabia-Jacome et al.~\cite{Sarabia2020} build a DL model for fall detection in Ambient Assisted Living (AAL) environments, Junchen et al.~\cite{Junchen2017} propose Pytheas as a data-driven approach that optimises the Quality of Experience (QoE) of applications based on network metrics, Agarwal et al.~\cite{agarwal2016making} present an RL-based decision-making system that Microsoft products use for different optimisation tasks, such as content recommendation system in MSN and virtual machine management in Azure Compute.